 On 18 October 1930, he married Hilda Morrison (?-?), daughter of James Morrison of Brandon.
 They had three children: Maxwell Arthur Ross, Margaret Hilda Ross, and John Arthur Ross.

-During 1940 he was elected Conservative Member of Parliament for Souris and in his presidential address that fall he said, "It has always been the desire of all members of the executive to keep the Union non-political, and so, with this thought in mind above other considerations, I resigned from the reeveship of my home municipality this fall and I will not be a candidate for election to office in the Union tomorrow."
+Defeated as a Conservative candidate in the 1936 provincial general election, during 1940 he was elected Conservative Member of Parliament for Souris and in his presidential address that fall he said, “It has always been the desire of all members of the executive to keep the Union non-political, and so, with this thought in mind above other considerations, I resigned from the reeveship of my home municipality this fall and I will not be a candidate for election to office in the Union tomorrow.”
 He retained his keen interest in municipal affairs throughout his parliamentary career and rarely missed a convention.
 He was re-elected in 1945 and 1949.
 When his seat was amalgamated with Brandon in 1952 he turned to provincial politics and from 1953 until his death he represented Arthur in the Manitoba Legislature.
-The Winnipeg Free Press said of him editorially: "In the House of Commons and in the Legislature Mr. Ross was an accomplished parliamentarian in debate.
-His major concern in the war and postwar years—born of his own experiences after the First World War—was the exodus of young people from prairie farms and the need to make farming sufficiently profitable and attractive to keep young people on the land."
+The Winnipeg Free Press said of him editorially: “In the House of Commons and in the Legislature Mr. Ross was an accomplished parliamentarian in debate.
+His major concern in the war and postwar years—born of his own experiences after the First World War—was the exodus of young people from prairie farms and the need to make farming sufficiently profitable and attractive to keep young people on the land.”

 He died on 1 April 1958, after returning home to Melita when the Manitoba Legislature adjourned to allow its members to vote in a federal election.

 Attestation Papers, Canadian Expeditionary Force, Library and Archives Canada.

 Obituary, Western Municipal News, May 1958, page 156.